I have helped thousands of individuals build a loving, respectful, and long-lasting relationship.

-Next, you need to accept responsibility to fix personal deficiencies and current or past relationship mistakes regardless of who has made them.
+Next, you need to accept responsibility for fixing the problem regardless of who made it.

 Do something: Fix a broken marriage or committed relationship— the quality of your life depends on this.